amo-cpu/sentiment-based-stock-analyzer/README.md

 Author

-Developed by a high school student with interests in artificial intelligence, finance, and applied data science.pro
+Developed by a high school student with interests in artificial intelligence, finance, and applied data science.